-Each air conditioner has its own thermostat that turns on its respective unit based on the ambient temperature at the thermostat location.
-While the thermostats may be capable of supporting multiple zones, they are wired for single zone operation.
+Each air conditioner has its own control on the KIB Touchscreen or phone app that turns on its respective unit based on the ambient temperature at its respective thermostat sensor location.

-To minimize noise, you can adjust the thermostats so that the units furthest away from you are providing cooling through the common duct system.
-At night, turn the living area thermostats lower and the bedroom thermostat higher to minimize noise while sleeping.
-While watching TV downstairs, set the bedroom thermostat lower and the living area thermostats higher to minimize noise in the living area.
+To minimize noise, you can adjust the setting for each A/C unit so that the units furthest away from you are providing cooling through the common duct system.
+At night, turn the living area A/C temp setting lower and the bedroom setting higher to minimize noise while sleeping.
+While watching TV in the living room, set the bedroom setting lower and the living area setting higher to minimize noise in the living area.